 I love how this bouquet looks against the blue wall in my new bathroom.
-I’ll be sharing the entire reveal later this week!
+You can find the entire contemporary bathroom reveal here.

 Now for more paper flower tutorials using Cricut, check out these fun ideas by our fellow creative blogging friends: